 CMI accreditation provides you with a number of benefits, including professional accreditation and receiving an industry recognised CMI professional qualification.

-This course will develop you personally and professionally, and provide the tools you need to achieve your career potential.
+Our course will develop you personally and professionally and provide the tools you need to achieve your career potential.
 You’ll build your ability to work as an effective team leader in settings involving people from different disciplines and agencies.

-You’ll advance your understanding of the latest policy developments in health & social care.
+You’ll advance your understanding of the latest approaches to leadership in health and social care.
 You’ll develop your research awareness and analytical skills.
 You’ll learn to use higher level strategies for solving practical problems, and you’ll understand how better to implement, influence and adapt to change in your workplace.
-You’ll also explore the needs of service users so that their views – and those of their carers – are fully represented.
+You’ll also explore individual and team behaviours and the impact of staff on the successful implementation of change.